Persecution of Christians in the post–Cold War era

 The persecution of Christians from 1989 to the present is part of a global pattern of religious persecution.
 In this era, the persecution of Christians takes place in Africa, the Americas, Europe, Asia and the Middle East.

-The number of anti-Christian persecutions has increased on a global scale, leading the United Kingdom's Secretary of State for Foreign and Commonwealth Affairs to release a report which highlights this trend in 2019 stated that the number of countries where Christians face persecution for their faith rose to 144 in 2016.
-Data collected by the PEW organization between 2007 and 2017 showed that Christians experienced harassment in 144 countries, either by government forces or social groups.
-The United States compiles an annual report on religious freedom, detailing instances of persecution gathered from U.S. embassies worldwide, in collaboration with various governmental and non-governmental organizations.

-Instances of persecution occur across Africa, with countries like Algeria, Angola, Burkina Faso, and others experiencing varying degrees of religious intolerance and violence against Christians.
-The Americas, Asia, and the Middle East reported significant instances of persecution, from the destruction of Christian churches in Canada to severe restrictions and violence against Christians in countries like China, North Korea, and Pakistan.
-The situation in the Middle East is difficult, with former Lebanese President Amine Gemayel stating in 2011 that Christians had become the target of genocide following deadly attacks in Egypt and Iraq.
-Overall, there has been a global increase in anti-Christian persecutions, with governments and extremist groups imposing restrictions and committing acts of violence against Christians, often under the guise of law enforcement or religious purity.

 Prevalence

-A July 2019 report, in support of persecuted Christians, released by the UK's Secretary of State for Foreign and Commonwealth Affairs, states that the number of countries where Christians suffer because of their faith, rose from 125 in 2015 to 144 in 2016.
+A July 2019 speech, in support of persecuted Christians, released by the UK's Secretary of State for Foreign and Commonwealth Affairs, claims that the number of countries where Christians suffer because of their faith, rose from 125 in 2015 to 144 in 2016.
 The review prepared by the Bishop of Truro, states that in some regions the level and nature of persecution, is arguably coming close to meeting the International definition of genocide, according to the Genocide Convention, adopted by the United Nations.

 Between 2007 and 2017, the PEW organization found that "Christians experienced harassment by governments or social groups in 144 countries".
 The United States submits an annual report on religious freedom to Congress, also containing data on religious persecution, that it has collected from U.S. embassies around the world in collaboration with the Office of International Religious Freedom and other relevant U.S. government and non-governmental institutions.
 The data is listed by country and is available online.